 Yay Or Nay?

 The major purpose of pouring Coca Cola over hair is to coat it and offer that extra hair volume and better texture.
 This happens as the corn syrup sugar in the Coke envelops the hair shafts.
 This can be detrimental to hair health if it is split, broken, weak, or over-processed by chemical or mechanical means.
+This can also affect hair growth.

 However, healthy hair may not experience as much damage as damaged hair.
 The coke may also cause scalp irritation, scaling, burning, redness, and sensitivity.